wangzhenandy/learngit/readme.txt

 push to the origin master!

-create a new branch test!
+creating a new branch is quick and simple.